Infinitecoin (IFC) Price Tops $0.0000

-Infinitecoin (CURRENCY:IFC) traded 25.7% higher against the U.S. dollar during the one day period ending at 16:00 PM ET on March 6th.
-Over the last week, Infinitecoin has traded up 141.7% against the U.S. dollar.
-One Infinitecoin coin can currently be bought for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
-Infinitecoin has a market capitalization of $2.91 million and approximately $17,761.00 worth of Infinitecoin was traded on exchanges in the last day.
+Infinitecoin (CURRENCY:IFC) traded down 34.6% against the dollar during the 24 hour period ending at 7:00 AM ET on March 8th.
+Infinitecoin has a total market capitalization of $1.10 million and approximately $6,554.00 worth of Infinitecoin was traded on exchanges in the last day.
+In the last week, Infinitecoin has traded 63.9% lower against the dollar.
+One Infinitecoin coin can now be bought for approximately $0.0000 or 0.00000000 BTC on exchanges.

 Infinitecoin Profile